angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 hand.
 For example, a Street Wraith cannot be cycled from an Act on Impulse exile.

+### {{Cavern of Souls}}

+For Thassa's Oracle this can name Merfolk or Wizard.
+This will let you cast an Oracle through Chalice of the Void on X=2.

 ### {{Conjurer's Bauble}}

 Only target a card if you must, never do it just for value, because if the